Maleny Camp — 22nd September 2023

 Bowra Sanctuary

-Major Mitchell's cockatoos near Bowra homestead (Lophochroa leadbeateri) © Cameron Davidson
+Pink cockatoos (formerly Major Mitchell's) near Bowra homestead (Cacatua leadbeateri) © Cameron Davidson

 Bowra has a long reputation as a reliable birding site with a bird list of over two hundred species, although some of those are very infrequent visitors.
 Bourke’s Parrot and Hall’s Babbler are resident species.
 A bird list is available at the property.